 There is a heavy stigma surrounding mental health in our society.
-Oftentimes, mental health is made out to be less important than physical health, or, because it is “invisible,” it is simply deemed a myth in it of itself.
+Unfortunately, negative feelings and opinions toward people who have a mental health condition are common.
+Often, mental health is made out to be less important than physical health, or, because it is “invisible,” it is simply deemed a myth in and of itself.

-Today, we’re going to uncover 10 common misconceptions about mental health so that you can start a conversation with those around you on how to effectively and factually talk about mental health conditions.
-Understanding mental illnesses and fostering mental health awareness is critical in improving the collective headspaces of our communities.
+Here, we debunk 10 common misconceptions about mental health so that you can start a conversation with those around you on how to effectively talk about these conditions.
+Understanding mental illnesses and fostering mental health awareness are critical in improving the collective headspaces of our communities.

 1. “People with mental health problems are violent and unpredictable.”

 The vast majority of people with mental health conditions are “no more likely to be violent than anyone else.”
 In fact, “most people with mental illness are not violent, and only 3–5% of violent acts can be attributed to” people with a mental illness.

 2. “People with mental health problems can snap out of it if they try hard enough.”

 Mental health conditions are not a choice and are not caused by “personality weaknesses.”
 People living with a mental health condition cannot choose when they are symptomatic, much less the fact that they have the condition itself.
 The following factors contribute to mental health conditions: